Tadeusz Czesław Malinowski: Career

 He worked in the Museum of Archaeology in Poznań from 1950 to 1975, as a professor at the Higher Pedagogical School in Słupsk until 1993, and at the University of Zielona Góra until 2002.
-He lectured in the Department of Archaeology at the University of Lodz from 1973 to 1974, at the Institute of Archaeology and Ethnography of the Nicolaus Copernicus University in Toruń from 1979 to 1980, and at the School of Social Skills in Poznań from 2002 to 2004.
+He lectured in the Department of Archaeology at the University of Łódź from 1973 to 1974, at the Institute of Archaeology and Ethnography of the Nicolaus Copernicus University in Toruń from 1979 to 1980, and at the School of Social Skills in Poznań from 2002 to 2004.

 Malinowski has participated in numerous archaeological excavations in Greater Poland and beyond.
 He was a member of a team that researched an early settlement in Saint-Jean-le-Froid, France, in the department of Aveyron.
 In Poland, he has studied fortified settlements from the early Iron Age in Słupca, Smuszewo, and Komorowo.
 He also worked on a late medieval cemetery on Rowokół hill in Smołdzino, and on an early medieval cemetery in Komorowo.

 He was the author of over 380 scientific and popular publications, including more than a dozen books published in Poland and abroad.
 After he retired, his extensive collection of books (several thousand volumes), illustrative material (photographs and drawings), and slides were purchased by the University of Rzeszów for its Institute of Archaeology.

 As a professor emeritus, Malinowski lived in Poznań, where he reviewed doctoral works and habilitations and continued his scientific research and writing.